aguirre-matteo/nt/README.md

 ### Init
 `nt init`.
 Creates a basic structure in the vault.

-### Browse
-`nt browse | nt (no args)`.
-Opens a fzf-based browser with a preview of the contents of the selected note.
-Pressing enter will open that note with your prefered editor.

 ### Open Note
 `nt section/subsection/note_name`.
 Opens a note.
-Nesting is supported.
+Nesting sections is supported.

+### Fuz
+`nt fuz | nt (no args)`.
+Opens a fzf-based browser with a preview of the contents of the selected note.
+Pressing enter will open that note with your prefered editor.

+### Browse
+`nt browse`.
+Opens your vault with the configured file-manager.

 ### Find
 `nt find name`.
 Looks up in your vault for files that contains 'name' in its path.